 A win-win for councils and developers

-Karen: We’ve just been down at Lakeside Victoria Point and we’ve been looking at what SPEL Environmental have been doing with their floating treatment wetland.
+Karen: We’ve just been down at Lakeside Victoria Point and we’ve been looking at what SPEL Stormwater have been doing with their floating treatment wetland.
 And now we’re here at Ormiston and we got this example of what they’re doing with domestic and residential development as well.